IBM/ibm-cloud-functions-serverless-apis/README.md

 One action is mapped to HTTP POST requests.
 It inserts the supplied cat name and color parameters into the database.
 A second action is mapped to PUT requests to update those fields for an existing cat.
 A third action is mapped to GET requests that return specific cat data.
 A fourth action deletes a given cat data.

-The Node.js runtime on Bluemix provides a built-in whitelist of NPM modules.
+The Node.js runtime on Bluemix provides a built-in whitelist of npm modules.
 This demo also highlights how additional Node.js dependencies – such as the MySQL client – can be packaged in a ZIP file with custom actions to provide a high level of extensibility.

 ![Sample Architecture](docs/arch_buildserverless.png)